For many of us, the internet has become almost as much of a need as electricity and water.

 We all need a change of scenery from time to time, especially if you work from home.
 If you need a change of pace, but still have a deadline to meet, here are some options to consider for getting online for free outside of your home.

 Your cell phone can be used as a hotspot for your other devices to use to get online.
+According to data from Pew Research, most of your “online time” is already through your smartphone.
 You’re already paying for your cell phone plan anyway, so take full advantage of your data allowance (even better if you have an unlimited data plan!) to connect to the internet from your other devices as well.

 Some internet service providers, including Comcast XFINITY, offer WiFi hotspots outside your home that you can connect to via your account.